 The climate science community has widely accepted this study.
 It provides a crucial context for understanding past climate changes, and for projections for the coming two to three centuries.
 If human-induced carbon emission continue at the current rate, global warming will cause conditions on Earth similar to those of the Coolhouse, when ice was only present on Antarctica, or even Warmhouse conditions, when no significant amount of land-ice was present, not even on Antarctica.

-In a papers from 2019 (see Publications), Anouk de Bakker and myself (Climate of the Past, 2019) present a new analysis and interpretation of a well-established climate record that spans the past 5 million years.
+In a paper from 2019 (see Publications), Anouk de Bakker and I present a new analysis and interpretation of a well-established climate record that spans the past 5 million years.
 We describe how the energy the Earth receives from the Sun is transferred among climate cycles with different duration through nonlinear interactions.

 This “bispectral” analysis offers new insights into the complex evolution of the global climate system and land-ice volumes during this time.
 Furthermore, it provides a more complete solution to the long-standing 40 000- and ~100 000-year problems of the ice ages (see wikipedia).
 In 2023, we applied bispectral analysis again, this time to the North Greenland Ice Core Project (NGRIP) oxygen isotope record to identify the disparate energy sources for slow and fast Dansgaard-Oeschger cycles (see Publications).

 Widespread stratification of the South Atlantic Ocean during the mid-Oligocene?

 The enigmatic alga Braarudosphaera…

 For a scientific study published in 2018 (see Publications), I looked in detail at sediment cores that were recovered from the South Atlantic Ocean.
 These cores contain several decimeter-thick chalk layers from approximately 28.5 million years ago.
 Most remarkable, these chalk layers are made up almost completely of an enigmatic alga named Braarudosphaera.

 In the modern day these algae only live in coastal waters, and their presence in the middle of the South Atlantic Ocean (far away from coasts) during the Oligocene, is a puzzle that oceanographers have attempted to solve for decades.
 The study performed by me and my colleagues shows that the Braarudosphaera “blooms” occurred when seasonal conditions were most favourable, which is caused by semi-periodic changes in Earth’s eccentricity, obliquity and precession cycles.